Mjau83/witchOnesPairs/README.md

 * The game should have the estetics that is appeling to the spiritual community

 ### User Stories
-* As a user I want to, be able to choose on what evel of difficulty I want to start
+* As a user I want to, be able to choose on what level of difficulty I want to start
 * As a user I want to, know when I have a match
 * As a user I want to, know when all cards are matched
 * As a user I want to, know how to play